How to Write a Vacation Request Email (+ Tips & Examples)

 Thanks, and talk soon,

-CEO of Z Branding, Kraig Kleeman, says that you should have a laid-back tone to your informal vacation request emails:
+CEO Kraig Kleeman says that a laid-back tone is ideal for informal vacation request emails:

 “Inject some personality into your request.
 Briefly share your plans, making it like a casual conversation with a friend.
 Don’t forget to toss the dates, maintaining a relaxed and friendly tone.”